mbernal-git/mbernal-git/README.md

 Trivia night flutter mobile app (private repository)

-The purpose of this project is to familiarize a new technologies (Flutter) to develop a mobile ready apps.
+The purpose of this project is to familiarize myself into a new technology (Flutter) to develop a mobile ready app.
 This project uses provider package for state management and trivia-api.
 Current features includes toggle dark mode, sound, and user able to review their score.
-This is a private repository but I am willing to show the codebase or send the .apk file to prospect employers.
+This is a private repository hosted here in GitHub but I am willing to show the codebase or send the .apk file to employers.

 ![v.1.2.0](trivia_ux_journey.gif)